phoenixframework/phoenix/guides/routing.md

 ### More on Path Helpers

-When we ran the `phx.routes` task for our user resource, it listed the `user_path` as the path helper function for each line of output.
+When we ran `mix phx.routes` for our user resource, it listed the `user_path` as the path helper function for each line of output.
 Here is what that translates to for each action:

 ```elixir
 iex> alias HelloWeb.Router.Helpers, as: Routes